Rizin is the new face of Japanese MMA

 Fedor Headlines in RIZIN

 Looking forward though, can this be sustained?
-Fedor Emilianenko is 39 years old, Kazushi Sakuraba is 46, James Thompson is 37, Bob Sapp is 42.
-The point being that the stars we all remember from the early 2000s, from those crazy shows in the Pride heyday will not be around forever.
+Fedor Emelianenko is 39 years old, Kazushi Sakuraba is 46, James Thompson is 37, Bob Sapp is 42.
+The point is that the stars we all remember from the early 2000s, from those crazy shows in the Pride heyday will not be around forever.

 The challenge for Sakakibara and Rizin, will be can they use the last days of their established stars to create new ones?
 Their next show, on April the 17th will go some way to answering that question.